 General site information

-Please do not arrive early, the gates will be opened at 9.00am on Saturday to Wednesday, 10.00am Thursday and Friday.
+Please do not arrive early, the gates will be opened at 9.00am on weekends and 10.00am Monday to Friday.
 Please do not queue/block the Lane outside The Delph.

 As restrictions are now lifted we are now allowing fish feeding on site but it's important to remember the water is VERY deep.
 All children need to be accomapanied with and adult AT ALL TIMES, paddling and entry to the water is STRICTLY FORBIDDEN (Apart from registered swimmers and divers) Please adhere to any instruction given by members of staff, if you fail to do so you will be told to leave the site immediately.